 - The results of your programs and the value they to the community; and

 - Your organization’s effectiveness and efficiency in using resources and responding to challenges

 While CPAs prepare Forms 990 because of the financial reporting requirements, they can add value to your preparation services by ensuring that the form’s narrative sections tell the not-for-profits story of how it is fulfilling the mission.

 If you have questions or need help enhancing your Form 990, email Rea & Associates.
 Someone on our not-for-profit team would be happy to assist you.

-By Todd Mizer, CPA (New Philadelphia office)
+By Todd Mizer, CPA (retired)